pingiun/gitupdater/README.md

 1. Clone a github repository somewhere.
 2. Set a webhook for the repository.
 (Use the JSON format)
-3. Optionally set a secret in settings.py and you webhook
+3. Optionally set a secret in settings.py and your webhook
 4. Fill in the path for the repository in settings.py
 5. Run `FLASK_APP=server.py GITUPDATER_SETTINGS=settings.py flask run` or something like these docker commands:
 ```